italian dessert recipes

 • chocolate wafers - may need a touch of ginger and nutmeg.

-• graham cracker crumbs - I'd add cloves, nutmeg, ginger.
+• graham cracker crumbs - I'd add some cloves, nutmeg, ginger.

-• and my least favorite EVER - vanilla wafers.
-The amount of spices needed to flavor a vanilla wafer would take too much scrolling to list.
+• vanilla wafers (my least favorite EVER).
+You can use them, but the amount of spices needed to flavor a vanilla wafer would take too much scrolling to list.
 But it's doable.